-To date, eight eClinicalWorks customers have been recipients of this award.
+To date, nine eClinicalWorks customers have been recipients of this award, the most recent being White River Family Practice in 2013.
 Coastal Medical and Unity Health Care were awarded HIMSS Davies Awards in 2012, the NYC Primary Care Information Project and Hudson River HealthCare were honored in 2011, Open Door Family Medical Center was named in 2010, Urban Health Plan earned one in 2009, and New York Children’s Health Project won in 2008.

 Unity Health Care was named a 2012 HIMSS Davies Community Health Award recipient.
 As the largest CHC network in the District of Columbia, it serves nearly 95,000 underserved residents in 30 sites.
 According to the Davies information, Unity implemented a new phone system, piloted centralized scheduling, and implemented an EHR/PM system, contributing to a 21% increase in overall provider productivity.
 Because of this increase in productivity, Unity has realized $12.2 million dollars in additional revenue and had an ROI of 106% as of 2012.
 Core Case Studies: ROI & Clinical Value Menu Case Studies: Workflow Analysis & Improvement & Governance & Change Management